Welcome to today's edition of the Rush 24-7 podcast.

 Nothing is safe from it any longer.

-Um a couple of sound bites when we move into the Republican presidential campaign.
+A couple of soundbites, and we move into the Republican presidential campaign.

-They'll come back to this phone calls, just gonna mix it up and keep it going today.
+Just going to mix it up and keep it going today.

 Don't go away.

-Yeah, season six is it for Downton Abbey, and the finale aired.
+Yeah, season six is it for Downton Abbey.

-Well, they still have a Christmas annual Christmas special ago, but the episode eight, the finale, aired Sunday.
+Well, they still have a Christmas annual Christmas special to go, but the episode eight, the finale, aired Sunday.

 I'm sorry to do it to you, but it's worth waiting for.